SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-signature-and-logos-to-etd-documents.md

 ---
-title: Configure images for FedEx ETD documents
+title: 'Configure ETD for FedEx shipping account '
 excerpt: >-
   This setting enables the FexEx customers to add the letterhead image and signatures, which can be included on their Electronic Trade Document (ETD)